-Interbank manages exchange rates by matching its assets and liabilities, overseeing the global exchange position on a daily basis.
+Interbank manages exchange rates by matching its assets and liabilities, overseeing the global exchange position daily.
 Interbank's global foreign exchange position is equivalent to the result of long positions minus short positions in currencies different from the sol.
 The global foreign exchange position includes spot positions and derivative positions.